top of page

 The trail requires constant maintenance.
 Through time, the landscape has been exceptionally volatile because of the interaction of the sea, rivers, and humans.
 It's a process of continuously finding a new or better balance.
 Even since we started developing this trail in 2017, adjustments have had to be made already due changes in the landscape.
 Such as the demolition of the Internationale Dijk (‘international dyke’) at the inlet of the Zwin in Flanders, which has given the sea much more space again.
 Furthermore, the tidal marshlands of Noarderleech in the province of Friesland have been reshaped after the construction of a new pumping station near the village of Hallum.
 In the region of Nordfriesland, the terps on the Hallig islands are being heightened due to the still rising sea level.
 Currently (2020-2024), the 31-kilometers-long Afsluitdijk (‘enclosure dam’) is under construction for a major makeover.
 Additionally, a brand new river will be created to connect Lake IJsselmeer with the Wadden Sea: the River Vlie (or Fli) revisited.
 And, of course, we are eagerly awaiting the opening of the sea dyke at the village of Holwerd, although it becomes quieter and quieter at this northern front.
 And so forth, and so forth.

 Lastly, when designing the trail we made use of the trailblazers before, and after, us.
-Like the European Coastal Path (E9), Zuiderzeepad, Groot-Frieslandpad, Floris V-pad, Noord-Hollandpad, St. Odulphuspad, Hünenweg (formerly Friesenweg), Waterliniepad, Pronkjewailpad, Kromme Rijnpad, Podagristenpad, Jabikspaad, Trekvogelpad, Ostfriesland Wanderweg, Romeinse Limespad, Happy Hike NH, Seelter Ai Paad, Klompepaden, Groninger Borgerpad, Wikinger-Friesen Weg, and many, many more paths.
+Like the European Coastal Path (E9), Zuiderzeepad, Groot-Frieslandpad, Floris V-pad, Noord-Hollandpad, St. Odulphuspad, Hünenweg (formerly Friesenweg), Waterliniepad, Pronkjewailpad, Kromme Rijnpad, Podagristenpad, Jabikspaad, Trekvogelpad, Ostfriesland Wanderweg, Van Dorestad naar Dokkum, Romeinse Limespad, Happy Hike NH, Seelter Ai Paad, Klompepaden, Groninger Borgerpad, Wikinger-Friesen Weg and many more paths, tracks, ways and trails.
 And sometimes, we just cut through the grasslands (dubbed the groene woestijn ‘green desert’), beet fields, salt marshes, mudflats or dunes.
 Ignoring barbed wire and no-trespassing signs.
-Defying guard dogs, bulls and rams.
+Defying guard dogs, bulls, rams and muskrats.
 After all, Frisia was the land of the free.

 Have fun walking and reading!